FAQ: Fraud Monitoring with TC40 and SAFE

 While many issuers may choose to submit these reports on a frequent and timely basis, there can be considerable lag time between the initial dispute and the reporting.
 Mastercard specifically is fairly generous with the time frame it gives issuers to report, which means that by the time SAFE data is available you might be looking at fraud activity that’s two months old.

-How do TC40 and SAFE reports impact merchants?
+How to operationalize TC40 and SAFE data